jeromeetienne/jsdoced.js/docs/why-using-jsdocedjs-as-a-cto/slides.md

 ### Documenting code is good

-- make your code base easier to learn
+- Make your code base easier to learn
-- good in a large team where people come and go
+- Good in a large team where people come and go
-- developers dont like to write documentation
+- Developers dont like to write documentation

 --